Springs of Travis County, Texas: Hamilton Pool

-At the writing of Brune's Springs of Texas, the springs were owned by Eugene Reimer, but are now within the Hamilton Pool Preserve, part of the larger Balcones Canyonlands Preserve, owned and managed by Travis County.
+At the writing of Brune's Springs of Texas, the springs were owned by Eugene Reimer, but are now within the Hamilton Pool Preserve, part of the larger Balcones Canyonlands National Wildlife Refuge, owned and managed by Travis County.
 Following archaeological studies done in the late 1980s, the Hamilton Pool Preserve was designated as a state archaeology landmark.
 The Travis County Parks webpage says cultural remains date back over 8,000 years.
 Elaine Perkins says that the pool had long been a camping place for Native people, and in the early days an old Indian trail led down to the pool.
 Bernhard "B.J."
 Reimer, who "discovered" the Hamilton Pool in 1898, remembered when "Old-timers" said "300 Indians lived here and used this place for a trail post.
 It was also a fortress against intruders."
 Perkins also states, "At the time of the Civil War .. it was still a spiritual meeting place for Indians, as well as a hiding place for Unionists," i.e. those Texans opposing secession from the Union needing to take refuge from pro-secessionists.
 Located at Hamilton Pool Nature Preserve, 24300 Hamilton Pool Road, Dripping Springs, Texas (30.342348,-98.126879).